 Hannah Benditt graduated from the University of Missouri-Kansas City Conservatory of Music and Dance earning her BFA in Dance Performance and Choreography with a dual emphasis in Ballet and Modern.
 Originally from Minneapolis, Minnesota, Hannah began formal training at Minnesota Dance Theatre (formerly Ballet Arts Minnesota).
 She has attended American Ballet Theatre, Alvin Ailey American Dance Theatre, Washington Ballet, Paul Taylor Dance Company, Pittsburgh Ballet Theatre and Milwaukee Ballet summer intensives.
 Upon graduating from UMKC, Hannah began dancing professionally with Common Thread Contemporary Dance Company, later joining Consuming Kinetics Dance Company in St. Louis, MO.
 Hannah returned to the Twin Cities in 2015 to join St. Paul Ballet and is currently a freelance artist working with a variety of independent choreographers and companies in the community.
 Hannah has enjoyed performing works by George Balanchine, Paul Taylor, Antony Tudor, Jessica Lang, Uri Sands, Sally Rousse and more.
 In addition to dancing, Hannah enjoys spreading her love of movement as a teacher and choreographer in the metro and surrounding areas.
-This is Hannah's second project with DanceCo and she is so excited to be back working with Brittany and Matthew on such a fun, interactive show.
+This is Hannah's third project with DanceCo and she is so excited to be back working with Brittany and Matthew on such a fun, interactive show.

 Heather Cadigan Brockman danced with Myron Johnsons’ Ballet of the Dolls for over 20 years.
 She is currently a member of Collide Dance Theater Company and serves as both faculty member and performer with Out On A Limb Dance School and Company.
 Heather is also enjoying work with various independent artists and choreographers in the Twin Cities.
 She has been seen on numerous stages throughout Minnesota.
-Heather is thrilled to be involved in her third original dance theater production with DanceCo.
+Heather is thrilled to be involved in her fourth dance theater production with DanceCo.

 Benjamin Johnson started ballet at age fourteen, and quickly found his niche in the dancing world; hats.
 He has spend the past thirty five years specializing in and performing roles with hats.